aws-powertools/powertools-lambda-python/docs/quickstart.md

     aws-lambda-powertools
     python-json-logger
     ```
-On the first try, we did a couple of steps to set up our logging:
+On the first try, we do a couple of steps to set up our logging:

 * Create an application logger called `APP`.
 * Configure handler and formatter.